The questions every marketing manager should ask before hiring a PR agency

 13. Who are your references?

 The hiring process is like hiring an employee.
 You wouldn’t hire anyone without asking for references.
-So, ask for them and make the time to call or email those references.
-But be polite – don’t ask for references until you’ve decided to work with an agency and are pre-contract.
+So, ask for them and make time to call or email those references.
+Be polite – don’t ask for references until you’ve decided to work with an agency and are pre-contract.
 References should not be used to make decisions post-pitch; they should be part of your final due diligence process.

 Conclusion

-We hope the tips above help you as you decide which B2B PR agency to work with.
+We hope the tips above help as you decide which B2B PR agency to work with.
 Ultimately, you must:

 • feel comfortable that you’re in safe hands